List of Space Battleship Yamato characters: Allies of humanity

-Garmilas
+Garmillas

-The Garmilans (originally Gamilans, Gamilons in the Star Blazers dub) are a race of humanoids from the planet Garmilas in the Large Magellanic Cloud, 50 kiloparsecs (≈160,000 light-years) from Earth.
+The Garmillans (originally romanized as Gamilas, Gamilons in the Star Blazers dub) are a race of humanoids from the planet Garmillas in the Large Magellanic Cloud, 50 kiloparsecs (≈160,000 light-years) from Earth.
 They are biologically indistinguishable from humans aside from their blue skin (although, owing to early series production decisions, they were given human-colored skin for the first ten episodes of the original series).
 Many of those who appear in the series are named after high-ranking members of the Nazi party.
-Garmilan civilians seldom appear in the original series implying that it is a highly militarized society, and the few female Garmilans who appear in the series are invariably concubines.
-In the remake, the Garmilan society is shown with more detail, depicting most Garmilan soldiers as family men, and some females are featured as part of the military as well.
+Garmillan civilians seldom appear in the original series implying that it is a highly militarized society, and the few female Garmillans who appear in the series are almost invariably concubines.
+In the remake, the Garmillan society is shown with more detail, depicting most Garmillan soldiers as family men, and some women are featured as part of the military as well.

-In the 2010 live-action film, the Garmilans are depicted as a more alien-like race with a hive mind.
+In the 2010 live-action film, the Garmillans are depicted as a more alien-like race with a hive mind.